sriharimuralidhar1/ssh-reverse-tunnel/README.md

 - 🔧 Deploy the proxy server
 - 🔗 Create both SSH tunnels
 - 📊 Launch the monitoring interface

+> **🎆 That's it!** Your SSH reverse tunnel will be deployed and ready in under 2 minutes.

 **Stop everything:**
 ```bash